- Identify the six elements of an effective schedule for preschool children.

 - Do they complete any of the steps?

 - What directions do you find yourself repeating over and over?

 If you watch the children and notice that they often stop to look at toys or greet friends before they put their coats away, this gives you important information.
 This probably means your room is set up in a way that creates distraction in the morning routine.
 Perhaps cubbies are too far away from the door.
 Perhaps the walkway to the cubbies goes straight through interest areas where children congregate.
 Think about designing your room in such a way that it guides children into successful routines.
-There is a clear path from the door to sign-in sheet, then to the cubbies, then to the sinks and finally the room opens up.
+There is a clear path from the door to the sign-in sheet, then to the cubbies, then to the sinks, and finally the room opens up.

 Think the same way about other routines.